patrickratzow/Laravel-Calculator/README.md

 # About
-CalcTek Calculator is an API driven calculator service calculator.
+CalcTek Calculator is an API driven calculator service.
 It is built using Laravel & Vue.js for the back-end & front-end respectively.
 The core of CalcTek Calculator is the calculator core, which is a standalone package that can be found in the packages folder.

 ![UI](https://catmemes.zip/djNBVj)